british special forces

 • Goodrich Sensor Systems digital air data computer

-Additional flight deck armour has recently been added to protect the crew from ground fire.
+Additional flight deck armour was later added to SF Hercules to protect the crew from ground fire.

 Crew Five (pilot, co-pilot, 1 navigator, flight engineer and loadmaster)